-According to the new legislation, the National System for the Management of Emergencies is composed of three types of structures:
+The National System for the Management of Emergencies is composed of three types of structures:

 - the decisional structure the committees for emergencies; - the executive structure the inspectorates for emergencies; - the operational structure the operative centres for emergencies.

 All the decisional, executive and operational structures are established on three levels: national, county and local.